liampert/liampert.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 Welcome to my website.
-I am a Ph.D. student at Michigan State University and a research fellow at the Institute for Public Policy and Social Research.
+I am a third-year Ph.D. student at Michigan State University and a research fellow at the Institute for Public Policy and Social Research.

-My research interest primarily focused on racial minority representation in Congress, racial coalitions, and race/ethnic politics broadly.
+My research interest primarily focused on racial and ethnic minority representation in Congress and unelected bureaucratic bodies, racial coalitions, and race/ethnic politics broadly.
+I am also working within broader American institutional research, with work in progress focusing on presidential nominations, Senate confirmation, committee demographic composition, etc.

 The website is still a work in progress!